 United States Department of Agriculture

 The FNS with the help of the USDA has brought the SNAP (Supplementary Nutrition Assistance Program) which was formerly and popularly known as the Food Stamp program.
-These programs are made to help low-income earners living in the United State.
+These programs are made to help low-income earners living in the United States.

 What does USDA do?
 The USDA is a cabinet-level agency that oversees the American farming industries.
 They assist in giving helping hands to farmers with other price support bodies.